Harshavardhana-B-S/Frontend-Developer-Essential/README.md

 # Frontend-Developer-Essential
-To beign with,here is usecase of OrderedList.
+To beign with,here is usecase of OrderedList and unordered list.

 Chapter Summary
 Use the HTML <ol> element to define an ordered list